 Money Advice Service

 The Student Money Advice Service is available to both current students and applicants offering free one to one support and advice to those who are in financial difficulty or otherwise struggling with funding or money issues.
-Appointments may be made through our online referral form.
-Other Money Advisers webpages include a run down on budgeting (with some apps to help you keep on top of your bank balance in real time), how to save money and advice on how to handle debt.
+Contact us here.

 Psychological Wellbeing and Counselling Team